 Keeping your natural teeth healthy and firmly in place is one of the biggest goals of modern dentistry.
 Unfortunately, there are certain things that can cause your tooth to need to undergo various procedures in order to help restore it to full health.
+Understanding if the decay is reversible is the first step.
 Teeth that are very infected, for example, might need to undergo something known as a root canal, or they could end up being pulled from your mouth in order to prevent the infection from spreading.
 Root canal therapy is a rather in depth procedure that is often used as one of the last resorts to help heal your tooth and extend its life.

 What is root canal therapy?

 When your tooth's nerve has been affected by an infection or decay, you might need to have root canal therapy.
 This is a procedure where the living tissue that is inside of your tooth, also known as the pulp of the tooth, as well as bacteria, nerves, and decay are taken out of your tooth in order to stop the spread of infection and decay.
 The empty space that remains after all of this is taken out is filled with a special kind of medicated dental material which is designed to restore your tooth's functionality and keep it healthy for longer.

 Don't be anxious about needing a root canal therapy.
 They are not as scary as they once were.